 Production Permit.
-Simultaneously with the application of new drug certificate, we also apply to the provincial level CFDA for a production license to manufacture the new drug to be approved by the CFDA.
-The production license application will be examined with similar stage procedure as for the new drug certificate, first by the provincial level CFDA followed by the Centers for Drug Evaluation, and the CFDA the last.
-After the provincial level CFDA accepts the application, conducts the on-site examination and forms its opinion, the provincial level CFDA will transfer the file to the Centers for Drug Evaluation, and the Centers for Drug Evaluation will review the application files and give technical opinion.
-If the Centers for Drug Evaluation is satisfied with our application materials, it will notify us to apply for the on-site production inspection within six months after being so notified.
+Simultaneously with the application of the marketing authorization, we also apply to NMPA for a production license to manufacture the new drug to be approved by NMPA.
+The production license application will be examined with similar stage procedure as for the marketing authorization, first by the Center for Drug Evaluation, and NMPA the last.
+After the Center for Drug Evaluation accepts the application, the Center for Drug Evaluation will review the application files and give technical opinion.
+If the Center for Drug Evaluation is satisfied with our application materials, it will notify us to apply for the on-site production inspection within six months after being so notified.

 The Center for Food and Drug Inspection will conduct an on-site inspection on our production procedures within 30 days after receipt of our application and take samples from three batches of our products, and the NIFDC will test the selected samples and later submit its testing reports to the Centers for Drug Evaluation.
-The Center for Food and Drug Inspection must submit the on-site production inspection report to Center for Drug Evaluation.
-The Centers for Drug Evaluation will form a comprehensive opinion based upon the technical review and evaluation opinion, the on-site production inspection report and the testing results of the samples, and submit its opinion and relevant materials to the CFDA.
-The CFDA will decide whether or not to issue the production permit to us.
-If the product approval and production approval both meet the criteria, the CFDA will issue the production permit together with the new drug certificate at the same time.
+The Center for Food and Drug Inspection must submit the on-site production inspection report to the Center for Drug Evaluation.
+The Centers for Drug Evaluation will form a comprehensive opinion based upon the technical review and evaluation opinion, the on-site production inspection report and the testing results of the samples, and submit its opinion and relevant materials to NMPA.
+NMPA will decide whether or not to issue the production permit to us.
+If the product approval and production approval both meet the criteria, NMPA will issue the production permit together with the marketing authorization at the same time.
 The production permit is valid for a term of five years and must be renewed before its expiration.
-During the renewal process, our production facilities will be re-evaluated by the appropriate governmental authorities and must comply with the effective standards and regulations.
+During the renewal process, our production facilities will be re-evaluated by the appropriate governmental authorities and must comply with effective standards and regulations.